 Tiimo is an app designed to improve independence and provide structure to routines.
-A visual support that is particulalry helpful to those with autism and / or ADHD.
+A visual support that is particularly helpful to those with autism and / or ADHD.
 We have been using Tiimo for around 3 months now and are finding it really helpful.

 Tiimo is designed for use with a smartwatch or smartphone.
 It is essentially a calendar / schedule that you can customise with your daily activities and routines.
 The app is used throughout the day to help focus on the current activity.
-It also supports independance to move on to the next activity.
+It also supports independence to move on to the next activity.

 I am collaborating with Tiimo as a Tiimo Ambassador.
 Tiimo have gifted me 1 year’s free access to the app and I have agreed to share my experience.
 In addition I may recieve compensation for my time and a small commission for sign ups using my code (below).
 However all words and opinions are my own.
 I am choosing to work with Tiimo as I am a big fan of visual supports.

 My two boys have just turned 4 & 6 and are both autistic.
 They each have communication difficulties and visual aids are really important.
 Whilst they are not ready to use Tiimo independently, I can see how using it with a smartwatch in future would be a massive benefit.
 In the meantime we are mainly using it on my smartphone and occasionally a tablet.